Clenched fists, flushed cheeks and shaky, shallow breaths — most parents can spot these signs of an impending kid-meltdown.

 But what if we could avoid a meltdown in the first place?

 Turns out, we can, at least some of the time.
 Researchers say mindfulness — that wellness keyword of the moment — can help keep kids calm and centered, a.k.a. far from meltdown town.
 By building a child’s awareness of their own emotional and physical state and strengthening the mind-body connection, mindfulness exercises are proven to reduce stress and anxiety and reduce self-harm in kids of all ages.

-In their new book "The Yes Brain: How to Cultivate Courage, Curiosity, and Resilience In Your Child," best-selling authors Daniel J. Seigel, M.D. and Tina Payne Bryson, Ph.D., describe kids’ emotional “zones:” the enraged, about-to-melt down “red zone,” the calm, connected “green zone” and the withdrawn, overstimulated “blue zone.”
+In the book "The Yes Brain: How to Cultivate Courage, Curiosity, and Resilience In Your Child," best-selling authors Daniel J. Seigel, M.D., and Tina Payne Bryson, Ph.D., describe kids’ emotional zones: the enraged, about-to-melt down “red zone,” the calm, connected “green zone” and the withdrawn, overstimulated “blue zone.”

 Using simple mindfulness activities, parents can help kids stay in the calm “green zone,” where they’re more likely to make better choices and maintain emotional and behavioral regulation (science-speak for “keep their sh*t together”).

 Ideas to try

 Of course, a solid mindfulness practice involves consistent repetition and routine, not quick fixes.
 But for particularly heated moments, it doesn’t hurt to have a few mindfulness exercises on deck to help kids de-escalate when they can’t do it themselves.
 After all, kids don’t want to lose control any more than we do.

 “With my son, 11, I have him do a ‘fidget spinner meditation’ — Hold a fidget spinner toy, give it a spin and then take deep quiet breaths until it stops spinning,” says Erin Clotworthy Joosse, owner of Tacoma’s Source Yoga.